zabbix-byte/cefpythonX/docs/Tutorial.md

 If you have any problems building executable ask on the [Forum](https://groups.google.com/group/cefpython).

-**Files in the cefpython3 package**
+**Files in the cefpythonx package**

-The cefpython3 package has the following components:
+The cefpythonx package has the following components:
 1. The CEF Python modules (cefpython_pyxx.pyd on Windows, cefpython_pyxx.so on Linux/Mac)
 2. The CEF dynamic library (libcef.dll on Windows, libcef.so on Linux,